Verdiss/TI-Economic-Equalization-Overhaul/README.md

 ### Summary of Effects
 -National monthly investment points are equal to 1 per 10 Billion GDP.
-Countries with a per capita GDP less than $15,000 recieve up to a 30% penalty to investment points, however.
+Countries with a per capita GDP less than $15,000 receive up to a 30% penalty to investment points, however.

 -The control cap cost of a nation is equal to its investment points / 10, which is then split across each control point.
 Control cost  of a nation is no longer dependent on the number of control points, as in vanilla.